‘At least during a nightmare you get some sleep’: Colbert, Kimmel bash Trump’s performance at chaotic debate

 Kimmel also tied his performance back to grade school, saying that “Trump treated Chris Wallace like he was Eric asking for more allowance money,” referring to Trump’s son.

-Noah pleaded for the next debate’s moderators find some way to keep Trump from bulldozing over Biden’s answers.
+Noah pleaded for the next debate’s moderators to find some way to keep Trump from bulldozing over Biden’s answers.

 “Give the next moderator a spray bottle just to spritz them any time they interrupt,” Noah said.
 “I promise you, Trump will be quiet because his hair turns into a gremlin if it gets wet.”